 Pros: This wood flooring finish option is good for high-traffic areas and homes with kids and multiple pets.
 Several coats can be applied in one day, when the conditions are right.

-Cons: Due to the high VOC content, a respirator and good ventilation will be needed.
+Cons: Due to the high VOC content, a respirator and good ventilation are needed.
 It is sensitive to low-humidity, which extends drying time.

-Wax, also called hardwood finishing wax, has been around for quite some time.
+Wax, also known as hardwood finishing wax, has been around for quite some time.
 Hardwood floor wax soaks into the pores of the wood and hardens.
 Often combined with a stain, it’s a low-luster, slightly amber-tinted finish.

 Pros: Hardwood flooring wax finish is low odor, quick drying, fairly durable, and low sheen.
-It is an inexpensive finish that can be reapplied as needed.
+It is an inexpensive finish that you can be reapply as needed.
 Some love the old-world charm this type of finish offers.